Good practices

 Environment, Health and Safety

-1. Suppliers should commit to sustainability through the efficient use of resources.
+1. The Suppliers should commit to sustainability through the efficient use of resources including reducing energy consumption, supporting alternative energy or an effective resource management plan

-3. Suppliers must make certain that they have safe and proper management of waste, air emissions and wastewater discharges systems in their production procedure.
+3. The Suppliers must make certain that they have safe and proper management of waste, air emissions and wastewater discharges systems in their production procedure in order to reduce the greenhouse gas emission of their own operation, utility sources and supply chain .
 Moreover, the systems must go through a regular assessment.

 03